The Hyperbolic Ax-Lindemann-Weierstrass conjecture: Notations

-\subsection{Notations}
+\section{Notations}

 In the rest of the text: \begin{itemize} \item $X$ denotes a Hermitian symmetric domain (not necessarily irreducible). \item $G$ is the adjoint semi-simple real algebraic group, whose set of real points, also denoted by $G$, is the group of biholomorphisms of $X$; hence $X= G/K$ where $K$ is a maximal compact subgroup of $G$. \item $\Ga \subset G$ is an arithmetic lattice.
 This means (cf. \cite{mar}) that there exists a semi-simple linear algebraic group $\G$ over $\QQ$ and $p:\G(\RR) \lo G$ a surjective morphism with compact kernel such that $\Ga$ is commensurable with $p(\G(\ZZ))$.
-Here we recall that two subgroups of a group are commensurable if their intersection is of finite index in both of them; moreover $\G(\ZZ)$ denotes $\G(\QQ) \cap \rho^{-1}(\GL( E_\ZZ))$ for some faithful representation $\rho: \G \lto \GL(E)$, where $E$ is a finite-dimensional $\QQ$-vector space and $E_\ZZ$ is a $\ZZ$-lattice in $E$; the commensurability of $\Ga$ and $p(\G(\ZZ))$ is independant of the choice of $\rho$ and $E_\ZZ$. \item One easily checks that theorem~\ref{AL} holds for $\Ga$ if and only if it holds for any $\Ga'$ commensurable with $\Ga$.
-In particular without loss of generality one can and will assume that the group $\G(\ZZ)$ is neat (meaning that for any $\gamma \in \G(\ZZ)$ the group generated by the eigenvalues of $\rho(\gamma)$ is torsion-free) and the group $\Ga$ coincides with $p(\G(\ZZ))$ and is torsion-free.
+Here we recall that two subgroups of a group are commensurable if their intersection is of finite index in both of them; moreover $\G(\ZZ)$ denotes $\G(\QQ) \cap \rho^{-1}(\GL( E_\ZZ))$ for some faithful representation $\rho: \G \lto \GL(E)$, where $E$ is a finite-dimensional $\QQ$-vector space and $E_\ZZ$ is a $\ZZ$-lattice in $E$; the commensurability of $\Ga$ and $p(\G(\ZZ))$ is independant of the choice of $\rho$ and $E_\ZZ$. \item We denote by $n$ the dimension of $E$ as a $\QQ$-vector space. \item One easily checks that Theorem~\ref{AL} holds for $\Ga$ if and only if it holds for any $\Ga'$ commensurable with $\Ga$.
+In particular without loss of generality one can and will assume that the group $\G(\ZZ)$ is neat (meaning that for any $\gamma \in \G(\ZZ)$ the group generated by the eigenvalues of $\rho(\gamma)$ is torsion-free) and the group $\Ga$ coincides with $p(\G(\ZZ))$ (hence is torsion-free).

 \item Without loss of generality we can and will assume that {\em the group $\G$ is of adjoint type}.
 Indeed let $\lambda \colon \G \lto \G^\ad$ denotes the natural algebraic morphism to the adjoint group $\G^\ad$ of $\G$ (quotient by the centre).
 As the Lie group $G$ is adjoint the morphism $p:\G(\RR) \lo G$ factorises through and $\Gamma$ is commensurable with $p^\ad(\G^{\ad}(\ZZ))$.